Mike Mentzer: Bodybuilding philosophy

-Mentzer was an Objectivist and insisted that philosophy and bodybuilding are one and the same.
-He said "Man is an indivisible entity, an integrated unit of mind and body."
-Thus, his books contain as much philosophy as they do bodybuilding information.
+Mentzer was an Objectivist and insisted that philosophy and bodybuilding are one and the same, stating that "man is an indivisible entity, an integrated unit of mind and body."
+His books therefore concern themselves equally with philosophy and bodybuilding.

-Mentzer took the bodybuilding concepts developed by Arthur Jones and attempted to perfect them.
+Mentzer followed the bodybuilding concepts developed by Arthur Jones and endeavored to perfect them.
 Through years of study, observation, knowledge of stress physiology, the most up-to-date scientific information available, and careful use of his reasoning abilities, Mentzer devised and successfully implemented his own theory of bodybuilding.
-Mentzer's theories are intended to help a drug-free person achieve his or her full genetic potential within the shortest amount of time.
+Mentzer's theories are intended to help a drug-free person achieve their full genetic potential within the shortest amount of time.

 High-Intensity Training the Mike Mentzer Way was Mentzer's final work.
 In it, he detailed the principles of high intensity weight training.
 Weight training, he insisted, had to be brief, infrequent, and intense, to attain the best results in the shortest amount of time.
 Heavy Duty II also espouses critical thinking.
 In this book, Mentzer shows why people need to use their reasoning ability to live happy, mature, adult lives, and he shows readers how to go about doing so.
 Bodybuilding was endorsed as only one potential component of an individual's existence, encouraging many other worthwhile pursuits throughout his books.

 Diet and nutrition

-Diet has always been as important, if not more, than weight-training for bodybuilders.
+Diet has always been as important as, if not more important than, weight-training for bodybuilders.
 However, in his book Heavy Duty Nutrition, Mentzer demonstrated that nutrition for athletes did not need to be nearly as extreme as the bodybuilding industry would lead one to believe.
 His recommended diets were well balanced, and he espoused eating from all four food groups, totaling four servings each of high-quality grains and fruits, and two each of dairy and protein daily, all year-round.

 Mentzer believed that carbohydrates should make up the bulk of the caloric intake, 50–60%, rather than protein as others preferred.
 Mentzer's reasoning was simple: to build 10 pounds of muscle in a year, a total of 6000 extra calories needed to be ingested throughout the year, because one pound of muscle contains 600 calories.
 That averages 16 extra calories per day, and only four of them needed to be from protein—because muscle is 22% protein, about one quarter.